anoop2811/spring-integration-extensions/spring-integration-apns/README.md

 	key-store-password	- The certificate password

-	is-sandbox			- Indicates if this push notification is to go through apple's sandbox environment
+	is-sandbox			- Indicates if this push notification is to go through apple's sandbox environment.
+Defaults to false

 *Spring Integration* messages sent to the outbound adapter should have the following header